Calgary Heritage

+History

 Calgary Heritage was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the calling of the 2015 Canadian federal election, which was held that 19 October.
 It is essentially a reconfigured version of Calgary Southwest, the riding formerly represented by Stephen Harper, who served as the Prime Minister of Canada from 2006 to 2015.
 Territory from the former Calgary Southwest comprises 99% of the new riding, with territory from Calgary Southeast making up 1%.

 While Calgary as a whole has long been considered heartland for the Conservative Party of Canada and its antecedents, Calgary Heritage is located in a particularly conservative area of Calgary.
 Its predecessor, Calgary Southwest, frequently gave Conservative candidates some of the highest margins in the nation.
 Had it existed under its current boundaries in 2011, Harper would have won over 74 percent of the vote.

 While Harper was handily re-elected to this riding in 2015, his Conservatives lost their bid for a fresh mandate to the Liberals.
 Stephen Harper resigned as prime minister on November 4, 2015, shortly before the new prime minister Justin Trudeau was sworn in.
 Harper then resigned as MP for Calgary Heritage on August 26, 2016.
 A by-election to fill the seat was held on April 3, 2017; Bob Benzen retained it for the Conservatives and was subsequently re-elected in the nationwide elections of 2019 and 2021.
 Benzen retired as MP on December 31, 2022.
+The by-election, which was scheduled for July 24, 2023, was won by Shuvaloy Majumdar of the Conservative Party.

+Following the 2022 Canadian federal electoral redistribution, this riding will lose the neighbourhood of Kingsland to Calgary Midnapore and gain the neighbourhoods of Millrise and Shawnessy from Calgary Midnapore.
+These changes will come into effect at the first election held after approximately April 2024.